Professor of Anthropology

 Race and ethnicity

-He is a fellow of the Goodwin-Niering Center for the Environment (GNCE) and often supervises individual studies and honors theses conducted by students in the GNCE, Toor Cummings Center for International Studies and the Liberal Arts (CISLA), and the Holleran Center for Community Action and Public Policy (PICA) interdisciplinary programs.
+He is a fellow of the Goodwin-Niering Center for the Environment (GNCE) and often supervises individual studies and honors theses conducted by students in the GNCE, Toor Cummings Center for International Studies and the Liberal Arts CISLA, and the Holleran Center for Community Action and Public Policy interdisciplinary programs.
 In his capacity as a Residential Educational Fellow, Cole often participates in educational events outside the confines of the classroom.

 Food and agriculture are increasingly of interest to Cole.
 He is currently exploring the phenomenon of beginning farmers in New London County.
-Thanks to two Margaret Sheridan '67 Community-Learning Research Initiative grants from the Holleran Center, he has been able to include students in his Fall 2012 and Fall 2013 course, Cultivating Change, in this ongoing project.
+Thanks to two Margaret Sheridan '67 Community-Learning Research Initiative grants from the Holleran Center, he was able to include students in his Fall 2012 and Fall 2013 course, Cultivating Change, in this ongoing project.
 Cole also serves as assistant editor for Agriculture and Human Values, an interdisciplinary journal.

 Cole's earlier research explores varied aspects of migration, with a focus on Italy.
 His first book, A New Racism in Europe: A Sicilian Ethnography (1997), examines everyday reactions to immigrants on the part of rich and poor Italians in the city of Palermo, Sicily; it also attempts to explain regional variation within Italy of political mobilization both in support of and against newcomers.
 His second book, Dirty Work: Immigrants in Domestic Service, Agriculture, and Prostitution in Sicily (2007), examines the contours and consequences of immigrant employment in rural and urban Sicily.
 More recently, together with Pietro Saitta of the University of Messina, Italy, Cole co-edited two special issues of the Journal of Modern Italian Studies devoted to the second generation.
 Cole also revisited the processes of ethnic and national identity as editor of Ethnic Groups of Europe (2011), a one-volume encyclopedia.